itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

 ## Course Notes

+### BDD

+Here is the list of some activities to look for that can indicate you are following BDD:

+* You are having conversations around features, user stories and coming up with clearly defined Acceptance criteria
+* You are having Discovery workshops to build shared understanding of the feature to be built.
+* Requirements are written as behaviors
+* The behaviors and not tests are driving your development.
+* You are converting acceptance criteria into executable specifications in some standard format like Gherkin.
+* You are automating executable specifications using collaboration tool like Cucumber

+---

 ### Gherkin Syntax

 * If you get error while executing the dummy feature, then delete the main.java and org.example package and main or app pre-generated test